intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 > The `ITokenStore` service is not used to authenticate outgoing requests if your app is running in on-premises mode rather than Industrial App Store mode.
 See below for more details.

+# Debugging Your App

+The project contains the following Visual Studio debugging profiles in its [launchSettings.json](./Properties/launchSettings.json) file:

+- `Kestrel (IAS Mode)`
+- `IIS Express (On-Premises Mode)` (disabled by default)

+The Kestrel profile is used to run and debug your application in Industrial App Store Mode.
+It runs ASP.NET Core's Kestrel web server, using the Industrial App Store for authentication and data queries.
+The IIS Express profile is used to run and debug your application in on-premises mode.
+It runs IIS Express, using Windows authentication and a local Data Core API instance for data queries.

+> See below for more information about writing an on-premises app.
+The IIS Express profile in `launchSettings.json` is commented out by default; There is no need to uncomment it unless you are writing an on-premises app.

 # Advanced Configuration

 ## Scopes